ssricardo/anki-plugins/fill-the-blanks/README.md

 This addon solves this issue.

 > Note from dev: At first, I'm using it for source code blocks.
-Soon, I think about using for cards with language (ex: German) phases as well
+Soon, I think about using for cards with language (ex: German) phrases as well

 ## How it works